-You’d think that everything on the internet lasts forever.
-But it doesn’t.
+You'd think that everything on the internet lasts forever.
+But it doesn't.
+Thankfully, you can become an ArchiveTeam Warrior.

 Through Jason Scott’s escapades on Twitter, and his podcast, I have in many ways re-discovered the Internet Archive.
 It’s the modern day reincarnation of the Great Library of Alexandria, and contains a significant part of the internet as it was.
 The Archive is also crammed with all kinds of files, from books to recordings of live music performances.